oKermorgant/duels/README.md

 - the `client` is the user (or player) code, that receives the game state and sends back its input
 - the `display` is in Python and runs on the user computer.
 It receives display data from the game but does not send anything

-During development, the `client` can be embedded into the `server` to easily create the mechanics, rules and display.

 # Creating a new game